 In a classic material planning setting, safety lead times are often used to compensate variability in lead-time.
 For every step of the order cycle, extra lead time is added.
 For instance, for safety purpose, companies usually add 2-3 days of possible delay time in customs clearance.
 It creates conflicts in the lead-time information system and supply chain managers cannot claim an accurate lead time with certainty.

 Apart from these tips, companies should invest in the multi-skilled workforce and empower employees to make decisions by simplifying rules and business processes.
-Investing in agility can greatly contribute towards supply chain visibility.
+Investing in agility can greatly contribute to supply chain visibility.